 A downturn in the equity markets could leave potential Blackstone limited partners with limited liquidity and large commitments to other funds, making it very difficult for Blackstone to raise new capital.

-Blackstone’s clawback obligations total almost $450 million in late 2013, and it reportedly had to refund cash to partners in 2010.
+Blackstone’s clawback obligations total almost $1.4 billion, and it reportedly had to refund cash to partners in 2010.
 If investment returns suffer, Blackstone could see embarrassing and financially painful clawbacks.

 Tougher compliance rules, particularly in Europe and China, could make it harder for Blackstone to market and raise capital for any new funds.
 Read more

 Chairman and CEO Stephen Schwarzman co-founded Blackstone in 1985 and has been involved in all phases of the firm's development since that time.
 We believe that Schwarzman and the other general partners at Blackstone have run the firm about as effectively Read more

-Blackstone is the world’s largest alternative asset manager with more than $270 billion in assets under management in early 2014.
-More than just private equity, the firm Read more
+Blackstone is the world’s largest alternative asset manager, with more than $325 billion in assets under management.
+More than just private equity, the firm manages large Read more